Here is some down to earth and easy advice for new parents that’ll help you breathe easy, rest, and start enjoying your journey as parents.

 - Put baby down for a nap after every feed.
 Watch sleep cues so you’ll know what baby’s perfect sleep window is.

 - Avoid over stimulation and over tiredness, both of which make it difficult for baby to calm down and drift off to sleep.

-Don’t Take Shortcuts With Feeding And Sleeping
+5. Don’t Take Shortcuts With Feeding and Sleeping

 It is much easier to teach a positive habit today than to continue a negative one and then have to correct it later.

-With things like feeding and sleeping… you honestly want to put the hard work in early.
-Baby is content, sleepy, and it’s easy to meet their needs when they are little.
-If you wait to start good habits until baby is 6 months or later then there are many more factors involved that make it harder.
+Without a doubt, If you wait to start good habits until baby is 6 months or later then there are many more factors involved that make it harder.